 Pupils will have a diagnostic drawing test at the beginning and end of each term.

-A piece of homework to extend classroom learning will be given each week
+A piece of homework to extend classroom learning will be given each week.

-Content to be studied Method of assessment Autumn 1 Basic Form and simple shape.
+Content to be studied Method of assessment Autumn 1 The Elements of Art.
 Pupils are introduced to basic mark making techniques in the first half term.
 They will begin the year exploring basic form and simple shape.
-Diagnostic drawing tests will link to the unit theme at the beginning and end of each unit of work.
+Diagnostic drawing tests will link to the unit theme at the beginning of each unit of work.
 Pupils will be awarded a grade of Developing, Secure or Excellent for each piece of class work and homework.
-Autumn 2 Basic form and simple shape.
-As each pupil's skills develop, more detailed tonal work and higher level drawing skills and concepts are introduced.
+Autumn 2 The Elements of Art.
+As each pupil's skills develop, more detailed tonal work and higher-level drawing skills and concepts are introduced such as perspective.
 Drawing provides the basic foundations and building blocks of all creative processes.
 This enables pupils to express their ideas fluently, accurately and confidently.
-Diagnostic drawing tests will link to the unit theme at the beginning and end of each unit of work.
 Pupils will be awarded a grade of Developing, Secure or Excellent for each piece of class work and homework.
-Spring 1 Colour Theory.
+Spring 1 The Science of Art.
 During this term, pupils move on to explore colour theory and are introduced to water colour painting and colour mixing.
 Allowing pupils to express their creativity through an understanding of colour and how it can be used to enhance their work.
-Diagnostic drawing tests will link to the unit theme at the beginning and end of each unit of work.
 Pupils will be awarded a grade of Developing, Secure or Excellent for each piece of class work and homework.
-Spring 2 Colour Theory and colour mixing.
+Spring 2 The Science of Art.
 Pupils will be exploring this unit further.
 Developing a more in depth understanding this will be achieved through experimentation with tones, tints and shades.
 Pupils will be assessed through the production of a water colour painting.
 Demonstrating their understanding of tint, tone and shade.
-Summer 1 Hundertwasser Artist research and design work.
-Pupils will be introduced to the Artist Friedensreich Hundertwasser.
-They will explore his use of colour and take inspiration from his ideas and concepts to form the basis of their own Hundertwasser inspired designs.
+Summer 1 Art and the Environment.
+Pupils will be introduced to the Artist and Architect Friedenreich Hundertwasser.
+They will explore his use of colour, pattern and composition.
+They will take inspiration from his ideas and concepts to form the basis of their own Hundertwasser inspired designs.
 Diagnostic drawing tests will link to the unit theme at the beginning and end of each unit of work.
 Pupils will be awarded a grade of Developing, Secure or Excellent for each piece of class work and homework.

-Summer 2 Hundertwasser Printed Textiles.
-Pupils will create a printed piece of textile work.
-Handembroidery and applique techniques will be used to embellish this piece of work.
-Pupils will be awarded a level at Developing, Secure or Excellent for their completed textile piece.
+Summer Art and the Environment.
+Pupils will be awarded a level at 2 Pupils will create a piece of textiles.
+Hand-embroidery Developing, Secure or Excellent for and applique techniques will be used to embellish this piece of work. their completed textile piece.
+Pupils will learn 8 hand embroidery stitches.
 Summer drawing exam